-A new Leicestershire joint commissioning forum is being established from September 2019 to lead delivery of the workplan at place.
-The implementation of population health management across LLR, our refreshed JSNA and a joint commissioning outcomes framework, (being developed in Q3 of 2019/20) will provide improved insights for partners, with the ability to measure impact both on individual and population outcomes more effectively at place level.
-It is anticipated the reconfiguration of the CCGs will lead to further opportunities to develop joint commissioning infrastructure from 2020 onwards.
+A new Leicestershire joint commissioning forum was established 2019/20 to lead delivery of the workplan at place.
+The implementation of population health management across LLR, our refreshed JSNA and a joint commissioning outcomes framework, provides improved insights for partners, with the ability to measure impact both on individual and population outcomes more effectively at place level.
+It is anticipated the current reconfiguration of the CCGs will lead to further opportunities to develop joint commissioning infrastructure once completed.